-Dear Basti: You applied with a great video message and totally flashed and convinced us – your onboarding was partly remote, partly live and in colour: how did you feel about the application process and the start at Avenga in these unusual times?
+Dear Basti: You applied with a great video message and totally flashed and convinced us – your onboarding was partly remote, partly live, and in color: how did you feel about the application process and the start at Avenga in these unusual times?

 What was decisive for you to apply for a job at Avenga and then decide to join us?